Cyanobacteria: Origin of chloroplasts

 In addition to this primary endosymbiosis, many eukaryotic lineages have been subject to secondary or even tertiary endosymbiotic events, that is the "Matryoshka-like" engulfment by a eukaryote of another plastid-bearing eukaryote.
+For example, the ciliate Mesodinium rubrum can perform photosynthesis from kleptoplasty of secondary algae known as cryptomonads, which contain endosymbiont red algae, whose chloroplasts originate from endosymbiosis of cyanobacteria.

 Chloroplasts have many similarities with cyanobacteria, including a circular chromosome, prokaryotic-type ribosomes, and similar proteins in the photosynthetic reaction center.
 The endosymbiotic theory suggests that photosynthetic bacteria were acquired (by endocytosis) by early eukaryotic cells to form the first plant cells.
 Therefore, chloroplasts may be photosynthetic bacteria that adapted to life inside plant cells.
 Like mitochondria, chloroplasts still possess their own DNA, separate from the nuclear DNA of their plant host cells and the genes in this chloroplast DNA resemble those in cyanobacteria.
 DNA in chloroplasts codes for redox proteins such as photosynthetic reaction centers.
 The CoRR hypothesis proposes this co-location is required for redox regulation.